Piercel2022/blog_app/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖  <a name="about-project">blog app</a>
-The project test validations and models of the Blog application with the rspec.
+The project implements the two differents controllers and the correponding actions in the view.

 **blog app** is a blog application